turbot/steampipe-docs/docs/reference/mod-resources/flow.md

 # flow

 A flow allows visualization of queries using types such as `sankey`.
+Flows are [node/edge visualizations](/docs/reference/mod-resources/graph#nodeedge-visualizations).
+The data to be displayed is specified using a series of nodes and edges.
+The nodes define the vertices of the graph, and the edges define the connections between them.

 Flow blocks can be declared as named resources at the top level of a mod, or can be declared as anonymous blocks inside a `dashboard` or `container`, or be re-used inside a `dashboard` or `container` by using a `flow` with `base = <mod>.flow.<flow_resource_name>`.